Many prospective law students are curious on how to get into law school. There are some basic steps to get into law school that we will review below.

-How To Get Into Law School
+Steps to Get Into Law School

-1. Earn a bachelor's degree
+1. Earn a Bachelor’s Degree

 A bachelor's degree is a minimum educational requirement you must meet before applying to law school.

-2. Prepare for and pass the LSAT exam
+2. Prepare for the LSAT

 (click on image to enlarge)